TTK4130/ttk4130.github.io/docs/reference-frames.rst

 **Why bring this up?
 I'm more confused now...**

 The reason we bring this up is to stress the importance of being explicit about the conventions and definitions you use when working with rotations.
-If you don't, it will inevitable lead to even more confusion.
+If you don't, it will inevitably lead to even more confusion.

 SymPy 3D rotations
 ----------------------------